-If you have leftover rice in your fridge, now is the perfect time to make fried rice!
+If you have got leftover rice in your fridge, you don't want to miss this recipe!

 This one-skillet recipe starts with the onion and garlic that are sautéed in vegan butter (or oil).
 I prefer to use vegan butter for this recipe as I find it gives the dish a richer flavor.

-This fried rice is super easy to make, full of flavor, comforting, and has that stick-to-your-ribs factor.
-It’s perfectly salty and sweet, with a subtle tart flavor thanks to the addition of tamarind juice.
+This vegan fried rice is super easy to make, full of flavor, comforting, and has that stick-to-your-ribs factor.
+It has the perfect balance of sweet, salty, and spicy, with a subtle tart flavor.

 Let me know in the comments if you try this recipe!

-- 2 cups (400g) cooked rice (preferably cooked the day before)
+- 2 cups cooked rice (preferably cooked the day before)

-- 3 bird's eye chilis, finely minced (adjust to taste)
+- 2 bird's eye chilis finely minced (adjust to taste)